Tisbury, Wiltshire: History

 Some idea of the population of the area in the 14th century is given by the number assessed as being liable to the poll tax of 1377: every lay person over the age of 14 years who was not a beggar had to pay a groat (4d) to the Crown.
 The number of taxpayers in Hatch, East and West (in Tisbury) was 152, and in Tisbury there were 281.
 On John Speed's map of Wiltshire of 1611, the village's name is recorded as Tilburye: the cartographer or the engraver clearly having mistaken a long s for an l.

 At Wardour, some 2 mi southwest of Tisbury, the 14th-century Wardour Castle was badly damaged in the 1640s during the Civil War.
 It was superseded in the 1770s by New Wardour Castle, a country house in Palladian style, which was the seat of the Lords Arundell of Wardour until the 20th century.
 Both the ruins and the house are Grade I listed.

-The Fonthill estate, formerly the site of country houses including Fonthill Splendens (18th century) and Fonthill Abbey (from 1796), lies beyond the northwestern boundary of Tisbury parish.
+The Fonthill estate, formerly the site of country houses including Fonthill Splendens (18th century) and Fonthill Abbey (from 1796), straddles the parishes of Tisbury, Chilmark, East Knoyle, Fonthill Bishop, Fonthill Gifford, Hindon and West Tisbury.
 Most of the ornamental Fonthill Lake is within the parish, as the stream which marked the parish boundary was submerged when the lake was expanded.
 The estate is currently the seat of Alastair Morrison, 3rd Baron Margadale, who owns land and property in Tisbury including the former abbey site at Place Farm.

-19th-century development
+19th century onwards

 Quarrying of stone increased from the mid-18th century, and by 1846 there were 40 quarries in the parish.
 The industry was most active later in that century and into the early 20th, although none of the quarries extended underground.

-The Salisbury and Yeovil Railway opened Tisbury railway station with the first section of its line, from Salisbury to Gillingham, on 2 May 1859.
+The Salisbury and Yeovil Railway opened Tisbury station with the first section of its line, from Salisbury to Gillingham, on 2 May 1859.
+The original plan for a railway west of Salisbury was to bypass Tisbury and Shaftesbury but the Quaker activist John Rutter campaigned for the line to be routed through both settlements.
 At first only passengers were catered for, but goods traffic started on 1 September 1860 with the line being extended to Exeter.
 Services were operated by the London and South Western Railway.
 By 1870 the line had been doubled, although the part crossing the parish was reduced to single track in 1967.